alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 Also, *hash* is a funny word, and programmers love jokes.

-# JS Object Hash Rules
+# All keys are strings

-* All keys are strings
+* In a JavaScript object, keys must be strings

 * **Beware** of using these as keys, since they get converted to strings in unexpected ways: